hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 which I do not remember (had come down to Poona) and was working heart, and soul in the cause of Congress.
 He is a great devotee of the Congress.
-It is his special characteristic that, though a Hindu by religion he dresses like
-983a European from top to toe, and shaves his moustache like a eunuch.
+It is his special characteristic that, though a Hindu by religion he dresses like a European from top to toe, and shaves his moustache like a eunuch.
 Had he been a fair-looking man this European dress might have looked graceful, but being of dark complexion and having no moustache, he presented a very-queer appearance in that attire.
 He looked just as if he were a pervert.
 He had a European to drive his carriage, and had to pay him a salary of Rs.
 500 a month.
-In this particular, above ail others, is his love of his country seen to the greatest advantage.
+In this particular, above all others, is his love of his country seen to the greatest advantage.
 (The reason) is simple.
 While engaged in promoting the welfare of the country innumerable obstacles are sure to arise in one's way and consequently charioteering skill of no common order is requisit for surmounting them.
 As, however, such skilful men are not to be found in India they must needs be imported from England.
 Here, however, a doubt crosses our mind.
 How can a country whch cannot furnish a skilful charioteer produce a warrior fitted to sit on a chariot ?
 The status of the latter is considerable higher than that of the former.
 When I first saw this man driving in his carriage, I mistook the driver for Ghose and Ghose himself for the lackey.
 Let that, however, pass.

+This
-This incarnation of patriotism had come (to Poona) in advance (of the Congress) to assist the Poonaites in their preparations.
+incarnation of patriotism had come (to Poona) in advance (of the Congress) to assist the Poonaites in their preparations.
 All the Brahmins in our city, both young and old, including the school-boys, were also heartily exerting themselves (in the Congress movement).
 I must, however, explain here